HumaIlyas/Project-1/README.md

 ___
 # Technologies used

-Different technologies were used to complete the contents of Yoga for Self-improvement website.
+Different technologies were used to complete the contents of Yoga For Self-improvement website.

 ### GitHub
 * As a software hosting platform to keep project in a remote location.